Sharko64/Sharko64/README.md

-# 🌊 The Tide of Tomorrow 🦈
+# 🌊 Tide of Tomorrow 🦈

 > [!WARNING]
 > Where the Endless Horizons of the Ocean Meet the Limitless Potential of the Future